Modelling stochastic fluctuations in relativistic kinetic theory: Constant-time theory

-In appendix \ref{thezetaarecosi}, we prove that, if the Israel-Stewart theory is consistent with kinetic theory, then both $z_n$ and $z_\pi$ must necessarily fall in the interval $[0,1]$ (i.e., kinetic theory fluctuates more than hydrodynamics).
+which measure the discrepancy between Israel-Stewart and kinetic theory fluctuations.
+In appendix \ref{thezetaarecosi}, we prove that, if the Israel-Stewart theory is consistent with kinetic theory, then both $z_n$ and $z_\pi$ fall in the interval $[0,1]$ (i.e., kinetic theory fluctuates more than hydrodynamics).
 For this reason, we can interpret $z_n$ and $z_\pi$ as the percentage contributions to the fluctuations of the corresponding fluxes ($\delta \nu^j$ for $z_n$, and $\delta \pi^{jk}$ for $z_\pi$) coming from those degrees of freedom that are neglected by transient hydrodynamics.
 Different derivations of Israel-Stewart dynamics from kinetic theory adopt different interpretations for which fluctuations are ``hydrodynamic'' and which are ``not hydrodynamic''\footnote{The state-space of linearised kinetic theory is the Hilbert space $L^2(\mathbb{R}^6)$, whose elements are the functions $\phi_p(\textbf{x})$ at a given time.
 Each derivation of Israel-Stewart (e.g. DNMR) assumes a specific regime of applicability within kinetic theory.
 The regime of applicability is a projector $\mathbb{P}$ on $L^2(\mathbb{R}^6)$, which returns $1$ if the dynamics of the (conserved currents of the) state is captured correctly by Israel-Stewart hydrodynamics, and $0$ otherwise.
 If two theories $a$ and $b$ have different regimes of applicability, they have different projectors, $\mathbb{P}_a$ and $\mathbb{P}_b$.
 The behaviour of $E^0$ across the image of $P_a$ differs from that across the image of $\mathbb{P}_b$.
 Thus, different interpretations of transient hydrodynamics have different $z_n$ and $z_\pi$.}.
 Thus, $z_n$ and $z_\pi$ are theory-dependent.

 For a constant-cross-section gas, the DNMR \cite{Denicol:2012cn} values of $z_n$ and $z_\pi$ (computed using 41 moments) are respectively 6\% and 20\%.
 This means that DNMR states are responsible for $4/5$ of the fluctuations of $\pi^{jk}$, and the remaining $1/5$ comes from high-frequency degrees of freedom.
 Not surprisingly \cite{Wagner:2023jgq}, IReD \cite{Wagner:2022ayd} does significantly better in reproducing the high-frequency regime of kinetic theory, with $z_n=2$\% and $z_\pi=4$\%.
 This means that roughly $24/25$ of the fluctuations of $\pi^{jk}$ come from IReD states, and only $1/25$ escapes hydrodynamics.
 It should be kept in mind that the entirety of the non-hydrodynamic contribution to the fluctuations of $\nu^j$ and $\pi^{jk}$ is sensitive to the details of the interaction.
 If, instead of postulating a constant cross-section, we compute the cross-section from scalar quantum field theory with a $\lambda\varphi^4$ interaction, non-hydrodynamic contributions are more important, with $z_n=10$\% and $z_\pi=17$\% (according to IReD \cite{Rocha:2023hts}).
 Overall, we see that Israel-Stewart thermodynamics already accounts for most of the kinetic fluctuations.